nestjs/docs.nestjs.com/content/graphql/federation.md

 }
 ```

 Our resolver has one extra method: `resolveReference`.
-It'll called by the Apollo Gateway whenever a related resource requires a User instance.
+It's called by the Apollo Gateway whenever a related resource requires a User instance.
 We'll see an example of this in the Posts service later on.
 Please note the `@ResolveReference` decorator.

 ```typescript
 import { Args, Query, Resolver, ResolveReference } from "@nestjs/graphql";